Skip to Recipe

 Frequently Asked Questions

 Yes, the diet was thought to help overweight and obese people lose weight rapidly.
-It works mostly for the nutritional content of the meals eaten and the constant caloric deficit.
+It works mostly because of the nutritional content of the meals and the constant caloric deficit.
 However, it is important to mention that any other hypocaloric diet will also ensure weight loss.

 It is not recommended in children and adolescents since they have different and bigger nutritional requirements that this diet does not cover.
 The Bone Broth diet was thought to be followed only by healthy adults.